-No bake gluten-free cheesecake filling is made of five simple ingredients and firms up and slices beautifully, just like baked cheesecake!
+No bake gluten-free cheesecake filling is made of five simple ingredients and firms up and slices beautifully, just like baked cheesecake.
 Therefore, there is no reason to mess around with a water bath to prevent cracks.
 It sets perfectly every time!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- hot fudge sauce or chocolate sauce
+- hot fudge sauce, chocolate sauce, or a chocolate ganache

 - fresh fruit, such as strawberries, blueberries, or raspberries